conservationresearch/nsp/README.md

 interest, and the probabilities of those ranges (probabilities must add to 100).
 A user must also supply the P5, P50, and P95 for two additional metrics not associated with any specific project, the "General and Administrative" and a "Mandatory Organization Contribution", both of which are percents of total costs.

-This cost benefit analysis then takes the input csv and builds a metalog distribution using the P5, P50, and P95 for each benefit and cost metric.
+This cost benefit analysis uses the input csv file and builds a metalog distribution using the P5, P50, and P95 for each benefit and cost metric.
 A Monte Carlo simulation then samples a user-specified number of values from that distribution into a single vector.
 The mean of these values for each metric can then be used in the cost-benefit analysis.
 The benefits are then divided by the cost to give the benefit cost ratio (BCRs) for each project, and these ratios are what the package then ranks.
 Higher ranking projects would maximize the benefit and minimize cost.